Shuswap Road Trip — BC

 Lakes and Houseboats

-There are over 1,000 km (621 mi) of shoreline along Shuswap lake.
+There’s over 1,000 km (621 mi) of shoreline along Shuswap Lake.
 There are 22 Provincial Parks that provide you with unlimited fun on and near the water.
 Shuswap Lake is unique in that the four arms resemble the letter H.

 Hwy 97 branches off in spurs throughout the Shuswap.
 From Enderby, Hwy 97 goes north to meet the Trans Canada Highway at Sicamous (97A) and Salmon Arm (97B).
 Sicamous is a resort town that lies along the banks for the Eagle River, Mara Lake and Shuswap Lake.
 It is known as the houseboat capital of Canada.
 It is home to hundreds of floating homes that you can rent for a day, a week or more.

 Salmon Arm rests between the scenic shores of Shuswap Lake and surrounding foothills and mountains.
+It’s a great place that has a mixture of outdoor recreation, untamed wilderness, and great amenities.
 Here you can enjoy a boardwalk stroll on the longest curved inland wharf in North America.

 Music, Festivals, and Rodeos